edge-core/sonic-buildimage/README.buildsystem.md

 Every **platform/[VENDOR]/** directory is a derived part of buildimage frontend, that defines rules and targets for a concrete vendor.

 ### Build output
 **target/** is basically a build output.
-You can find all biuld artifacts there.
+You can find all build artifacts there.

 ## Recipes and target groups
 Now let's go over a definition of recipes and target groups.
 **Recipe** is a small makefile that defines a target and set of variables for building it.
 If you want to add a new target to buildimage (.deb package or docker image), you have to create a recipe for this target.
-**Target group** is a set of targets that are built according to the same rulels.
+**Target group** is a set of targets that are built according to the same rules.
 Every recipe sets a target group to which this target belongs.

 ### Recipe example